3 more locations added to list of places visited by COVID-19 cases while infectious

 The National Environment Agency will also engage the management of affected premises to provide guidance on cleaning and disinfection.

-Singapore reported 158 new COVID-19 infections on Wednesday, bringing the total number of cases in Singapore to 45,298.
+Singapore reported 158 new COVID-19 infections on Wednesday, including a 69-year-old Singaporean man who was found unresponsive at home.

-One COVID-19 case, a 69-year-old Singaporean man, died on Jul 7 after being found unresponsive at his place of residence.
+The man, identified as Case 45227, died on Tuesday.
+He had been found unresponsive at home and was taken to Sengkang General Hospital’s emergency department.
+He was confirmed to have COVID-19 infection on the same day.

 "The preliminary cause of death is cardiorespiratory failure, pending further investigations by the coroner," said MOH.